expo/expo/docs/versions/v10.0.0/guides/configuration.rst

    .. attribute:: iconUrl

     Url that points to the icon to display while starting up the app.
 Image size and aspect ratio are up to you.
+Must be a .png.

    .. attribute:: exponentIconColor